Our Upcoming Events

 - Develop and maintain a list of potential jurors and panelists and develop a maintenance survey/work plan.

-- Coordinate the selection of artists or artworks for the Public Arts Program with a majority of public art commissions awarded to Oakland-based artists. (e.g. residence, studio or primary professional employment in Oakland)
+- Coordinate the selection of artists or artworks for the Public Art Program, with a majority of public art commissions awarded to Oakland-based artists (i.e., those with residence, studio or primary professional employment in Oakland).

-- Serve as liaison between the Cultural Affairs Commission, Public Art Advisory Committee, City Manager's Office, other City Departments and Council.
+- Serve as liaison between the Public Art Advisory Committee, City Administrator's Office, Mayor's Office, City Council and other City departments.